+The objective of the ITA Rankings is to accurately reflect team and player performance occurring solely within sanctioned college tennis dual matches and tournaments and solely within one given academic season.
 The ITA Rankings Algorithm is based on an accumulation of win points and loss points, accounting for a win-loss record, the strength of schedule, and the depth/significance of wins and losses.
 As the season progresses, the value of each win and loss adjusts to reflect the most recent ranking of the opponent.

 How do I ensure my results count towards my ranking?